 We reached out to Grizzly Rose and will update this with any comments received.
 Unfortunately, the public had begun review doxxing and review bashing the Rose on Sunday.

 Apparently, Denver’s safety-seeking crowd doesn’t realize that bars like the Rose don’t run on reviews.
-The thirty year-old establishment is well known enough that a few bad reviews isn’t going to make a difference.
+The thirty-year-old establishment is well known enough that a few bad reviews aren’t going to make a difference.